All Episodes

 You know, one of the things that I talk about on this program frequently is optimism and false optimism and being the mayor of Realville and so forth.

-And it's it's an ongoing challenge each day during times like this to be optimistic about the future of the country and to be realistic about it at the same time.
+And it's an ongoing challenge each day during times like this to be optimistic about the future of the country and to be realistic about it at the same time.

 Because even if Romney and Ryan win, we've got our work cut out for us.

-There's no other otherwise this financial implosion is going to happen.
+Otherwise, this financial implosion is going to happen.

 It's going to happen at some point.